-Q: A:
+0: A:

-Background.
-Peter has 37 years of experience as a plumber.
+Background Peter has 37 years of experience as a nlumber

+Duekground.
 He is a Navy veteran who served in the boiler

-room of the USS Midway.
+room of the USS Midway

-Q: A:
+0.

+Q: What are seen as it it it is a 2 A: Class and maintain according to

-What are your responsibilities?
+what are your responsibilities?
 Clean and maintain sewer lines.

 Plant maintenance.

 Services and maintains 24 pump stations in

 Tiburon and Belvedere.

 Limited video.
 Mostly done by a contractor.

 Property owner is responsible for their line up

 to sewer connection.

 Maintenance of vehicles - small repairs and

 housekeeping.

-Q: A:
+0: A:

 What vehicles do you use?
 The vactor and the rodder.

-Q: A:
+0. A.

+v.
 What works?
-Loves the work.
-Loves coming to work every
+Loves the work Loves coming to work every

-day.
+What works. day.
 Likes physical work and being out in the

 field.
-He does some "shovel" work.
+He does some "shovel" work

+noral fie does some shover work.

-Q: A:
+0: A:

 What improvements would you like to see?
-Spacious locker room.
+Spacious locker room

 Separate lockers for clean and dirty.

 Peter takes all of his laundry home.
 Does not

-use the plant facilities.
+use the plant facilities

-Equipment room.
-Currently there is
+Fauinment room Currently there is

+equipment in the Blower Room

 equipment in the Blower Room.

 Q: Parking.

 What improvements would you like to see?
 Peter has to get to the plant by 5:30 to get a

 (Continued.) parking spot.

-Work trucks are a problem.
+· · · · Work trucks are a problem.
 Chemical

 deliveries and removal of the grit box requires

 special coordination.

+1

 Q: A:

-Q: Describe your current office.
+Describe your current office.
 A desk and computer in the lunchroom.

+Limited time spent on computer.

+0: A:

+χ.

 What are some thoughts and concerns related to the shop?
 Shop is chaotic.
 Nothing has a home.
 Stuff is everywhere.
 Peter likes clean, well-organized shop spaces.
 He likes to take the time to put things away in their proper order after tools and materials have been used.
 There should be time to organize and put everything back.
 Would like additional rack space, consumables, stock storage.
 Need about 20'x20' space for plumbing storage.
 Peter is starting to rebuild pumps.
 Need layout space.
-Some of these kind of repairs are in place.
+Some of these kind of repairs

+are in place.

 Peter does not have a tool crib.
 It would be nice to have his own tools and control over their care and organization.

 No problems moving vertically within the plant.
 Although would prefer no stairs.

+Q: A:

-Q: Identify the top three problems needing to be addressed.
-A: 1.
+Identify the top three problems needing to be 1.
 Space for organizing.

+addressed.
 2. Parking.

-3. Lockers.
-Enough space to keep out of each other's way.
-Sleeping accommodations would also be nice.
+each other's way.
+Sleeping

+accommodations would also be nice.